philwonski/TW5-Wordpress-Remote/Readme.md

 # TW5-Wordpress-Remote

-WP-Remote is a tool for communicating with the Wordpress's built-in REST API -- without requiring any special plugins on the Wordpress site.
+WP-Remote is a tool for communicating with Wordpress's built-in REST API -- without requiring any special plugins on the Wordpress site.
 Demo [here](https://philwonski.github.io/TW5-Wordpress-Remote/#test-wpapi).

 Based on [TiddlyWiki](https://tiddlywiki.com), you can now use the power of TiddlyWiki's *WikiText* syntax to talk to a Wordpress site.